CSCI-5619-Fall-2020/Assignment-1/README.md

 The sample has already been set up with a complete project for Typescript development.

-To work with this sample and prepare your submission, you should have Node (and in particular, npm and npx) installed, which you can retrieve from [nodejs.org](http://nodejs.org).
+To work with this sample and prepare your submission, you should have Node.js installed, which you can retrieve from [nodejs.org](http://nodejs.org) or by downloading `npm` using a package manager.

-In addition to node, you should make sure a recent (e.g., version 3.9 or later) version of Typescript is installed, as described at [www.typescriptlang.org](http://www.typescriptlang.org).
+In addition to Node, you should make sure a recent (e.g., version 3.9 or later) version of Typescript is installed.
+The easiest way to do this is by executing `npm install --global typescript`.

-Finally, we will use the node `npx` command to both build the project (with webpack) and run a local http webserver on your machine.
-The ```package.json``` is set up to run this server
+Under the hood, we are using the Node `npx` command to both build the project (with webpack) and run a local http webserver on your machine.
+The included ```package.json``` file is set up to do this automatically.

 ## Running

-You set up the initial project by pulling the dependencies from npm with
+After checking out the project, you need to initialize by pulling the dependencies from npm with:
 ```
 npm install
 ```